mdazfar2/snowman-by-python/README.md

 # snowman-by-python
 Welcome to the Snowman Drawing project! 🎨❄️

 In this repository, you'll find a delightful Python script that generates a charming snowman using NumPy and OpenCV.
-The script creates a whimsical winter scene.
+The script creates a whimsical winter scene./

 # Features:
 🔵 Detailed snowman with customizable parameters.